Skip to Content

 • Does the hotspot meet your internet usage needs (enough data)?

-• Does it offers connection in the area(s) you’re travelling?
+• Does it offer a connection in the area(s) you’re travelling to?

 • How long does the battery last (if you’ll be taking it off the ship)?